 It could be the experience of living here combined with the lack of experience of actually honeymooning here that allows me my perspective.
 I can see how great this country is for the most important vacation in many people’s lives.

-Whether you want an all-inclusive adults-only honeymoon or a family gathering at a boutique hotel, Costa Rica offers the perfect backdrop for your event.
+Whether you want a Costa Rica all-inclusive adults-only honeymoon or a family gathering at a boutique hotel, this is the perfect backdrop for your event.